Connect with others who understand.

 Menopause is a natural part of aging, not a disease to be cured.
 However, it can cause bothersome symptoms.
 Treatments for menopause aim to alleviate symptoms and improve quality of life.

 Hormone replacement therapy (HRT), also called estrogen replacement therapy, is a standard menopause treatment.
-Because fluctuations in hormones like estrogen and progesterone can trigger hot flashes and other menopausal symptoms, supplementing or replacing those hormones can often provide relief.
+Fluctuations in hormones like estrogen and progesterone can trigger hot flashes and other menopausal symptoms.
+For that reason, supplementing or replacing those hormones can often provide relief.
+In some people, HRT may aggravate HS and cause flare-ups.
+If you’re taking HRT for menopausal symptoms, let your doctor know if you experience more HS flares.

 Dr. Jaleel said hormone replacement therapy can be appropriate for people with HS, depending on other health risk factors.
-Health experts have linked long-term use of HRT to elevated cancer and cardiovascular risks.
+Researchers have linked long-term use of HRT to an increased risk of cancer and cardiovascular disease.
 However, depending on your personal health factors, the benefits may outweigh any potential risks.
-Before starting HRT, meet with your doctor to discuss your personal medical history, family history, and any risk of heart disease, cancer, blood clots, stroke, and osteoporosis.
+Before starting HRT, meet with your doctor to discuss your individual risk factors.
+This includes your personal medical history, family history, and any risk of heart disease, cancer, blood clots, stroke, and osteoporosis.

-If you and your health care provider determine that HRT is not for you, they may recommend low-dose antidepressants, vaginal estrogen, gabapentin, or other alternatives.
+If you and your healthcare provider determine that HRT isn’t for you, your doctor may recommend other treatment options.
+These may include low-dose antidepressants, vaginal estrogen, gabapentin, or other alternatives.

-When asked how people with HS can best care for themselves as they age, Dr. Jaleel advised, “Make sure you’re not developing more comorbidities as you get older.”
+When asked how people with HS can best care for themselves as they age, Dr. Jaleel had some key advice.
+“Make sure you’re not developing more comorbidities as you get older,” she said.
 A comorbidity is when two diseases occur at the same time.

 • Eating an anti-inflammatory diet